MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 Validate [device prerequisites](configure-device-connectivity.md#prerequisites) before proceeding with any migrations.
 This information builds upon the previous article by focusing on migrating existing devices.

-To reonboard devices, you'll need to use the streamlined onboarding package.
+To reonboard devices, you need to use the streamlined onboarding package.
 For more information on how to access the package, see [Streamlined connectivity](configure-device-connectivity.md).

 Depending on the OS, migrations might require a device reboot or service restart once the onboarding package is applied: